Garden pancake art: Fun and colorful pancakes to make for spring breakfast.

-So I just applied my cookie decorating logic to the pancake, much as my four year old applies her own four year old logic to the unknown universe.
+So I just applied my cookie decorating logic to the garden pancake art, much as my four year old applies her own four year old logic to the unknown universe.
 Like how on gray and cloudy days, both the sun and moon are sleeping.

 The result?
 Now I’m hooked on decorated pancakes.
 When pancakes are treated like cookies… Oh, the possibilities!